 Jessica Lá Rel will be collaborating with platinum selling, UK based producer, Troy Miller on her single from her upcoming album entitled War Love.
 Drawing upon themes of police brutality, state sanctioned violence against Black life, and the tense state of race relations, Jessica and Troy will be weaving together a timely single and performing it in conjunction with Every 28 Hours plays festivals.

 Carly Lave (BA American Studies, Minor in Dance, Honors in the Arts), Artificial Intelligence and the Dancing Body

 A.I. is a performance project that explores the interplay between the human body and Artificial Intelligence systems.

-OUREE (BA Film & Media Studies, Honors in the Arts), state of being
+Ouree Lee (BA Film & Media Studies, Honors in the Arts), state of being

-This film that reflects upon my upbringing in Kentucky as a Korean-American woman.
+state of being is an experimental documentary that reflects upon my upbringing in Kentucky as a Korean-American woman.

 Elijah Ndoumbé (BA African & African American Studies, BA Feminist Gender and Sexuality Studies), Reimagining the Archive – an Assertion

 Reimagining the Archive – an Assertion (2018) is a multi-disciplinary visual project grappling with Black and Queer intimacy, trauma, and memory, within the scope of Ndoumbé’s current geo-political location and community – Cape Town, South Africa.
 This exhibition is but a part of a much larger tapestry that will continue to be woven as Ndoumbe’s larger project of Black and Queer Diasporic archiving through the lens continues.

 Laura Petree (BA Comparative Literature, Honors in the Arts), In Search of America's White Whale